Connect with us

 However, you may come across a situation where you add a database copy to a newly configured Exchange Server in Database Availability Group but end up with an error, such as,

 “The database file wasn’t found after log replay.
-The copy will be set to failed.
+The copy will be set to fail.
 Database: xxxxx\MyDatabase’.
 File Path: ‘C:\EXCHDB\xxxx.edb’.”

 The error indicates failure while seeding the database copy to the new server as it fails to replay the log files on the database copy.